platformio/platformio-docs/frameworks/arduino.rst

       - Description

     * - :ref:`platform_atmelavr`
-      - Atmel AVR 8- and 32-bit MCUs deliver a unique combination of performance, power efficiency and design flexibility.
-Optimized to speed time to market-and easily adapt to new ones-they are based on the industrys most code-efficient architecture for C and assembly programming.
+      - Atmel AVR 8-bit MCUs deliver a unique combination of performance, power efficiency and design flexibility.
+Optimized to speed time to market-and easily adapt to new ones-they are based on the industry's most code-efficient architecture for C and assembly programming

     * - :ref:`platform_atmelmegaavr`
       - 8-bit MCUs Built for Real-time Control with Core Independent Peripherals combining intelligent hardware peripherals along with the low-power capability of an AVR core, megaAVR microcontrollers (MCUs) broaden the effectiveness of your real-time control systems.